|

 Calculating ROI requires knowing the initial investment costs and the on-going costs as well as an understanding of the expected benefits.
 This is perhaps the most difficult challenge when it comes to technology projects.
 Most of the initial costs may be summed up in the sales proposal, but quantifiable benefits are more obscure.
 This is especially true with technology investments where benefits include such things as increased data accuracy, easy access to information, faster transactions and improved productivity.
 Such benefits often translate into improved customer service, increased production without raising head-count and better employee retention.
 Since it is all related to efficiency – getting more done in less time – we can consider the time-savings as a quantifiable measurement among the benefits.
 Admittedly, this is just one component among the total benefits gained from process improvement and office automation.

-The investment component of any ROI calculation includes the initial purchase price as well as any additional equipment or resources necessary to implement and support the solution.
-Indeed, ‘resources’ includes cash money and equipment as well as ‘human resources’ or ‘time’; after all, time is money.
+time is money.
 Be sure to include any training costs as well as expenses associated with application support.
 Training is a good example of an investment that increases ROI.
 Likewise, software support contracts protect your investment.
 New software acquisitions should be standards-based and easily implemented within your current IT infrastructure in order to control start-up costs.
 On-going support from the vendor should be available when and where you need it and should include software updates.
 Reliability of the application platform will also affect support costs – remember the high cost of down-time.
 When you consider all these up-front expense items, it’s easy to appreciate the cost benefits of on-demand software solutions.
-When software is provided on-demand, your vendor hosts the application and is usually responsible for all hardware and software installation and upgrades making the investment factor much more predictable.
-Here is a partial list of costs to consider if you choose a traditional software purchase:
+When software is provided

-4) Professional Planning and Implementation Services
+1) Software Licenses 2) Annual support agreements 3) Computer Hardware 4) Professional Planning and Implementation Services 5) Training

-The benefits gained (the return) will also include some hard-to-measure line items.
-While we stated earlier that the return is the total amount of money gained, it is also measured in time savings and administrative cost reductions.
-Better facility investment decisions can be made when timely and accurate information, such as from resource utilization reports, is available.
+information, such as from resource utilization reports, is available.
 There are more obscure benefits such as reduced employee turn-over that comes from providing employees with easy-to-use tools, which not only increase productivity, but also improve job satisfaction.
 Here is a partial list of benefits you should consider:

-The administrative assistant spends one hour each day scheduling and re-scheduling meeting rooms and training rooms.
+Simple Example The administrative assistant spends one hour each day scheduling and re-scheduling meeting rooms and training rooms.
 You purchase a scheduling software application designed to automate the process so that the job gets done in just 15 minutes, saving 45 minutes a day.
 This administrative assistant can put that extra time into much more productive work.
 Given that there are 20 working days in a month, that’s a time savings of 15 hours a month – nearly two days!
 If you calculate this employee’s cost at $20 per hour, that’s $300 saved each month or $3,600 per year.
 For this example, let’s assume the company spends $10,000 on the software.
 Is the investment worth making?

 Let’s consider this simple equation using a 3-year life cycle.